Use of the house or apartment after divorce

 • We have specialists for every field of law.

 The court generally follows the principle that the SJM should be divided equally between the former spouses.
 At the same time, however, the decision takes into account, for example, the care of minor children, investments from personal property in a shared home or contributions to the family household.
-The court process can be time-consuming and costly – you need to factor in the costs of a lawyer and any expert reports.
+The court process can be time-consuming and costly – you need to take into account the costs of a lawyer and any expert reports.
 Without a timely settlement within three years of the divorce, the property will automatically be divided between the spouses as community property, which can lead to complications in future use.

 Tip: In its original case law, the Supreme Court stated that the appreciation of one spouse’s investment in the community property can only be taken into account by prior agreement.
 However, the Constitutional Court found this ruling to be erroneous and therefore overturned it.
 We discuss the principle of valorisation of the community property in more detail in our separate article.